 Hamish MacPherson is a choreographer who creates environments for people to think, learn and be together.
-He is inspired by care ethical theory and his zine ‘STILL LIFE‘ is one way to contribute to these kinds of environments.
-1 Reading the zine made me reconsider movement and silence in everyday life.
+He is inspired by care ethical theory and his zine ‘STILL LIFE‘ is one way to contribute to these kinds of environments. ((A zine is a noncommercial often homemade or online publication usually devoted to specialized and often unconventional subject matter.
+Source)) Reading the zine made me reconsider movement and silence in everyday life.

 As a former dancer and a graduate of the Master Care Ethics myself, I am struck by the link between living in a society and movement, or being still.
 About the contribution that thinking about this topic could make to care ethical theory.
 Because of the relevance of the topics in MacPherson’s zine to care ethics, I wanted to know more about his ideas and motivations for this magazine.
 So I asked Hamish MacPherson some questions.

 First of all, I would like to know what your mainspring is for making the zine.
 Can you tell me something about that?

 Hamish MacPherson: The zine STILL LIFE is part of a wider project called Configurations through which I have made performances and workshops.